mdn33/DSL/README.md

 # Data Science Lab

-build a classification pipeline to assign a label to each record in the Evaluation set
+Build a robust classification model that is able to predict the sentiment contained in a text.
+The dataset for this competition has been specifically scraped from the tripadvisor Italian web site.
+It contains 41077 textual reviews written in the Italian language.